 Tuesday, December 18, 2018, 8 p.m.

 On March 27, 1964, the largest earthquake ever recorded in North America struck Alaska, causing catastrophic damage and 131 fatalities.
 Two children who survived the earthquake search for childhood friends whose families moved away immediately after the quake.
 Michelle Wiley wants to thank a friend and her mom for shielding her from harm, and Danny Kendall searches for a former Little League teammate.
+Watch now.

 Korean War Brothers in Arms